Income protection insurance

-Income protection insurance provides financial support if you’re unable to work due to illness or injury, or if you are made redundant.
-We’ve looked at what the policy includes, whether it can be taken out for short or long term and how you can find the best cover for you.
+Income protection insurance provides financial support if you’re unable to work due to illness or injury or if you are made redundant.
+We’ve looked at what the policy includes, whether it can be taken out for the short or long term and how you can find the best cover for you.

 What is income protection insurance?

 If you find yourself unable to work due to an accident or illness, or if you lose your job through no fault of your own, income protection insurance pays you an agreed portion of your salary each month.

 The money can be used to cover expenses, existing debts, bills and other costs.
 Income protection can be especially useful for those working in dangerous industries who want to make sure their crucial household expenses, like their mortgage, will always be covered.